QnK1/power-grid-load-forecast/README.md

 # Power grid load forecasting

 ## Introduction
+### Goal
 In this project we aim to replicate the results of the paper [Bak, M., & Bielecki, A. (2007).
 Neural systems for short-term forecasting of electric power load.
 In B. Ribeiro, B. Beliczynski, A. Dz ielinski, & M. Iwanowski (Eds.), ADAPTIVE AND NATURAL COMPUTING ALGORITHMS, PT 2 (Vol. 4432, p.
 133).
 Springer Nature.](https://link-1springer-1com-1nyztljwx006c.wbg2.bg.agh.edu.pl/book/10.1007/978-3-540-71629-7), which explores neural network–based methods for short-term power grid load prediction.
 In addition to reproducing the published results, we attempt to develop and evaluate a custom forecasting approach to compare its performance against the original models.

+### Models
+- **MLP** - a simple Multi-Layer Perceptron, the simplest model used in this project.
+- **Modular Neural System** - a system of 24 separate MLPs, each one trained to predict one specific hour out of the 24-hour horizon.
+- **Committee Neural System** - an ensemble system encapsulating multiple Modular Systems and averaging their outputs.
+- **Rule-Aided Neural System** - uses predefined rules to make predictions for special holidays.
+For normal days, predictions of the Committee Neural System are used.
+- **Convolutional Neural Network** - a CNN with 1D convolutional layers.
+- **Recurrent Neural Network** - a classic Recurrent Neural Network architecture.
+- **LSTM Recurrent Neural Network** - a common way to try and improve on vanilla RNN's predictions.
+- **CNN-LSTM Hybrid** - a system combining consecutive Convolutional and LSTM layers.
+- **Seq2Seq Encoder-Decoder LSTM** - a model comprising an LSTM-based encoder and decoder, adopting an architecture originally developed for NLP tasks.

 ## Project structure
 - `analysis` - module containing classes and methods used for data and model performance visualization, as well as the images of generated plots